 I cried, jumping off her lap and ran to someone in the house, possibly my aunt.
 I see myself looking around the formal table, set with food and decor, and for the first time in my life, I was lost.

 Most of my memories are beginning to fade.
-However, there a few that remain.
+However, there are a few that remain.
 Like eating chocolate-covered cherries, nine boxes deep in the fridge.
 He bought them on our trips downtown for his medical appointments.
-I remember the small table he set for one, and my daily breakfast of eggs, toast, and bacon, with coffee.
+I remember the small table he set for one and my daily breakfast of eggs, toast, and bacon, with coffee.

 I remember the large can filled to the top of Lupini beans, soaking in the sink-an Italian snack.
 I remember my bouncing pony, the hutch outside the kitchen, and the beautiful furniture (by my standards) in the bedroom.
 We had ally cats in the shed, and I had a pink Cadillac, or something, pedal car.
 My most fond memory, though, is the snuggles on the couch and the smell of the man I loved.